-Here are the API interview questions that should you prepare while appearing for the senior profiles.
+Here are the api testing interview questions for experienced that you should prepare while appearing for the senior profiles.
 These API testing interview questions are asked mostly to test your knowledge and experience, so try to flaunt your experience here to impress the interviewer.

 Ans:- Here are the basic steps to follow to test an API –

-Ans:-These are the errors you can tell to let them know that you have performed such tests before and you know what you claim.
+Ans:- These are the errors you can tell to let them know that you have performed such tests before and know what you claim.

 Ans:- This is one of the most asked API testing interview questions.

-You can always talk about the challenges you perform while doing API testing, or the list can go like this.
+You can always talk about your challenges while API testing or the list can go like this.

-Ans:- Setting up an API environment is not easy, so try to share your experience and try to communicate with the interviewer on this.
+Ans:- Setting up an API environment is not easy, so try to share your experience and communicate with the interviewer.

-The test environment of API is a bit complete and requires the configuration of both database and server is done without the integration of GUI.
+The test environment of API is a bit complete and requires the configuration of both the database and server to be done without the integration of GUI.